brevzin/cpp_proposals/2011_pipeline/pipeline.md

 to be perfectly functional and correct.
 If we deprecate `|`, users may be in a position where they have code that has to compile against one compiler that supports `|>` and one that doesn't.
-Deprecation warnings seem like they would make for an unnecessarily difficult situation for early adopters.
+Deprecation warnings seem like they would make for an unnecessarily difficult situation for early adopters (unless we very nicely suggest and encourage all the implementations to provide a flag to specifically disabling the deprecation of this specific feature - otherwise users might have to just disable all deprecation warnings, which seems inherently undesirable).

 We think, and Eric Niebler in private correspondence agrees, that the right option here is (1): Ranges should continue adding `|` for new view adapters for consistency and not deprecate anything.
 This may seem at odds with one of the benefits of `|>` that we laid out earlier - that the existence of the library machinery adds overhead to compiler throughput.

 Because it kind of is.

-But at least that library machinery would be confined to just the range view adapters (and wouldn't have to be needed to the algorithms or executors) and we could even investigate, in range-v3, of having a macro opt-out of defining it entirely (for users that want to use `|>` throughout).
+But we hope to investigate, in range-v3 to start, the option of having a macro opt-out of defining the `|` support entirely.
+That is, rather than deprecate `|` and force users to move forward - possibly running into the kinds of problems mentioned earlier - let users move forward at their own pace and disable the costs when they don't need them anymore.
+This seems like a much softer way to move forward.

 # Other Concerns